Transcription

 To buy tickets, you had to register on a website and then you could be drawn at random.

-Once we'd been drawn, we had to wait a certain amount of time - 48 hours - before we could buy tickets.
+Once we'd been drawn, we had a certain period of time, 48 hours, in which to buy tickets.

 And in reality, of course, what happened was that cheap tickets went on sale, but they were gone in a day.
 So it was the people who had been drawn first who were able to benefit.